Rbr4t/Sign-Up-form/README.md

 # Sign-Up-form
-Exersice project for learning form creation.
+Exercise project for learning form creation and validation.
+Made with HTML, CSS and Javascript.<bt>
+Live preview: <a href="https://rbr4t.github.io/Sign-Up-form/">Here</a>